edgedelta/docs/docs/installation/linux.md

 bash -c "$(curl -L https://release.edgedelta.com/release/install.sh)"
 ```

+> **Note**
+>
-See [Environment Variables](environment-variables.md) page for full list of variables supported by agent.
+> To view a full list of varaibles supported the agent, see [Environment Variables](environment-variables.md).

+> **Note**
+>
+> As another option, you can automate the installation process.
+>
+> To automate:
+>
+> 1. In the Edge Delta Admin Portal, on the left-side navigation, click **Agent Settings**.
+>
+> 2. In the list of configurations, locate the **Windows** tag, and then click the corresponding deploy icon (green rocket).
+>
+> 3. In the window that appears, select **Windows**, and then copy the command.
+>
+> 4. In a command prompt, run the command on the host where you want to deploy Edge Delta, and then the download and installation process will begin.

+***

-## Troubleshooting
+## Troubleshoot the Agent

-* Check the agent's service status using one of the following commands depending on your Linux.
+To check the status of the agent, run one of the following commands:

-  Systems with systemd\(most distributions\):
+  * For systems with systemd\(most distributions\), run:

   ```text
   sudo systemctl status edgedelta
   ```

-  Older systems with init:
+  * For older systems with init, run:

   ```text
   sudo /etc/init.d/edgedelta status
   ```

-  Some older versions of Ubuntu:
+  * For certain older versions of Ubuntu, run:

   ```text
   sudo service edgedelta status
   ```

-* Check the agent's log file for any errors that may indicate an issue with the agent, configuration, or deployment settings.
+To check the agent's log file for any errors that may indicate an issue with the agent, configuration, or deployment settings, run the following command:

   ```text
   cat /opt/edgedelta/agent/edgedelta.log
   ```

-* Check the agent's configuration file to ensure the configuration doesn't contain issues.
+To check the agent's configuration file to ensure that the configuration does not contain any issues, run the following command:

   ```text
   cat /opt/edgedelta/agent/config.yml
   ```

-## Uninstallation
+## Uninstall the Agent

+To uninstall the agent, run the following command:

 ```text
 sudo bash -c "$(curl -L https://release.edgedelta.com/uninstall.sh)"
 ```

+***